About UC Davis Medical Center

 UC Davis Medical Center serves a 65,000-square-mile area that includes 33 counties and 6 million residents across Northern and Central California.
 The 646-bed acute-care teaching hospital maintains an annual budget of roughly $1.7 billion.

-UC Davis admits approximately 30,000 patients per year and handles more than 800,000 visits.
-The medical center’s emergency room sees more than 200 patients per day on average.
+UC Davis typically admits approximately 30,000 patients per year and handles more than 800,000 visits.
+The medical center’s emergency room sees close to 200 patients per day on average.

 A message from our Chief Administrator about quality, safety and equity